How to Be Inappropriate

 “Daniel Nester’s essays are haunted by a Victorian perversity.
 His writing exhibits a kind of Tourette syndrome in which the author continuously abases himself and revels in his own shortcomings.
 It’s a painful kind of comedy leavened by gentle good humor and wonder.”—Thomas Beller, author of The Sleep-Over Artist and How To Be a Man

-What smart people are saying in review or and interviews pertaining to How to Be Inappropriate.
+What smart people said in reviews or interviews pertaining to How to Be Inappropriate

 “Dryly hilarious” says The Chronogram.